Terms & Conditions

 (i) the Seller’s goods are stored to enable the Seller to inspect the goods and/or, reclaim the goods if the Buyer has breached these terms and conditions;

 (ii) the Buyer’s records pertaining to the goods are held to inspect and copy such records.

 (e) The Buyer and the Seller agree that the provisions of this clause apply notwithstanding any arrangement under which the Seller grants credit to the Buyer.

-(f) Each party consents to the other perfecting any security interest under these terms and conditions which arises by operation of the PPSA in any property by registration under the PPSA and agrees to do anything reasonably requested by the other party to enable it to do so.
+(f) The Buyer consents to the Seller perfecting any security interest (as defined in section 12 of the PPSA) in goods and their proceeds created by this clause 8 by registration under the PPSA and agrees to do anything reasonably requested by the Seller to enable it to do so.

 (g) The parties contract out of each provision of the PPSA which, under section 115(1) of that Act, they are permitted to contract out of, other than:

 (i) sections 117 and 118 (relationship with land laws);